What is the UKCAT?

-The UK Clinical Aptitude Test is a computer-based two-hour examination used by the majority of UK medical and dental schools.
+The UK Clinical Aptitude Test is a computer-based examination that takes 2 hours to sit, and it is used by the majority of UK medical and dental schools.

-It tests your aptitude, rather than academic ability.
-Questions examine your cognitive abilities, attitudes and behaviour, not school curriculum or science content, though maths plays an important part.
+It tests aptitude rather than academic ability.
+Questions examine your cognitive abilities, attitudes and behaviour, not school curriculum or science content, although maths plays an important part.

-The UKCAT aims to increase fairness in the selection of students, and attract applicants from a wider background, including under-represented social groups.
+The UKCAT aims to increase fairness in the selection of students, and attract applicants from a wide background, including under-represented social groups.

 Check the UCAS website.